intel/cloud-client-ai-service-framework/doc/src/part11/README.md

 ### 11.1.16 Live ASR API usage (online ASR case) {#11.1.16}

-fcgi_live_asr API is also a usage of Automatic-Speech-Recognition.
-It uses the same models as fcgi_asr API(ASR API usage in 10.1.2).
-The difference is that this API is an online ASR case while 10.1.2 is an offline ASR case.
+The fcgi live asr API is also a usage of Automatic-Speech-Recognition.
+It uses the same models as fcgi_asr API(ASR API usage in 11.1.2).
+The difference is that this API is an online ASR case while 11.1.2 is an offline ASR case.
 That means this live asr API continuously captures the voice from the MIC devices, do inference, and send out the sentences what the voice expressed.
+It is online working model of the fcgi_asr service.

 fcgi_live_asr case has only one working mode - local mode.
 It doesn't support proxy mode.

-Client app uses http protocol to communicate with fcgi_live_asr server.
+Client app uses http protocol to communicate with fcgi_asr server.

 The sample code of sending post request in client app is: